isabella232/scope-services/walk-through.rst

     payload: []

-Perhaps not in that order, the communication is asynchronous.
+Although not in that order, the communication is asynchronous.

 Setting the Debug Context